jazzyfresh/cmsi281/josephus/README.md

 * make your tests highly automated (save test cases in variables so you don't manually have to pass in parameters from the command line).
 This makes it easier for you to quickly iterate the process {write tests, write code, run tests, fix code}
 * you can make more static methods in the JosephusSolver class, such as test1, test2, etc to test your data structures funtionality
-* use [assert](http://stackoverflow.com/questions/2758224/what-does-the-java-assert-keyword-do-and-when-should-it-be-used) statements to verify correct results
+* this currently uses [assert](http://stackoverflow.com/questions/2758224/what-does-the-java-assert-keyword-do-and-when-should-it-be-used) statements to verify correct results but that means you need to pass in a flag to show when our tests don't pass. another approach is to write completely separate tests that print the output and if it was different from your expected output

+RECENT FIXES:
+- fixed location and method signatures of the remove() iterator methods and the remove() list method; added comments and explanations of different remove methods; also added a removeAll() method